dwweiss/whiteboxes/README.md

 # coloredLids

 _coloredLids_ extends the _grayBoxes_ project by deriving from the _grayboxes.Model_ class.
-That class provides just an interface to empty white boxes which are here filled with subsets and "closed with multi-colored lids".
+That class provides just an interface to empty white boxes which are here filled with white box subsets which are "closed with multi-colored lids".
 The lid color of the white boxes in [Fig. 1](#figure-1-gray-box-model-comprising-white-boxes-with-colored-lids-and-black-boxes) indicates functionality for simulating  <font color="red">heat transfer</font>, <font color="blue">fluid flow</font>, <font color="green">mass transfer</font> and <font color="yellow">structural mechanics</font>.

 <br>